Flavian, age 21, Alabama

 I was granted a visa to go to America from Kenya in the year May 2011.
 It was a new adventure and I got excited.
 I was enthusiastic about my new environment.

 Later that year in spring I found out I was pregnant.
 I started feeling weird and decided to go for a normal check-up at the school infirmary.
 That’s when the nurse told she thought I was pregnant, judging by what I was feeling, but she’d run some tests just to confirm her thoughts.
 I remember sitting in that room alone and convincing myself I couldn’t be pregnant because I had also taken the morning after pill.
-She came back and told me the tests were positive.
+I never thought I would be pregnant in college.
+The nurse came back and told me the tests were positive.
 She had three options for me.
 1. Raise the baby 2.
 Abort the baby 3.
 Give the baby up for adoption.

-I was in a foreign country so I panicked.
+I was pregnant in college in a foreign country so I panicked.
 That’s where my dilemma began.

 I broke the news to the father and the first thing he suggested was abortion.
 He wasn’t willing to explore the other options.
 So I decided to make up my mind without his help and without any pressure.
 For two weeks I spent thinking and thinking.
 I had the option of getting rid of this baby forming inside of me or give it for adoption, as the option of keeping it wasn’t mine at all.
 I decided to go with what the father wanted, abortion, and he even escorted me to the clinic suggested by the school.